JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 $P_h$ clearly shows seasonal drops in power (@fig:3_1_analysis).
 In some intervals however, there are exceptions, where the drop is not as sudden or not as steep.
 We assume this results in the small buckles in @fig:3_9_rmse_kstep_pred.
 It is a step width, that goes in phase with the seasonal drops in $P_h$.

 In context the most reasonable k-step intervals, as in @fig:3_9_kstep_predictions_selection, yield reasonable RMSEs until $k≤40$, however, not quite as good as the one-step fits.
+Yet, it does provide the advantage of being able to forecast k-steps into the future.

-Overall, the model performs well, the deviations are small, however, the residuals do not look like white noise yet.
-There is still a visible auto-regressive behaviour present.
-This could mean, that the model order or structure is not yet sufficient, a more complex model could resolve that.
+One could try different starting points for the k-step predictions, instead of just going through the entire dataset.
+With each further prediction the uncertainty rises, since the newest predictions depend on the older predictions.

-Usually, the last option is to increase model complexity, but another argument for that is: The distribution of residuals is patterned.
-As indicated earlier, the model systematically overshoots for values of $P_h$ in the 'buckle' right after the steep drop of values in @fig:3_7_ar2_x2_2_ols_os and systematically undershoots values for the bottom of the drops.
+Overall, the model performs well; the residuals approach a white noise like distribution.
+There is still some visible auto-regressive behaviour present, but statistically the evidence is almost sufficient for independence of residuals.
+Trying a higher order could resolve that.

 Apart from the prediction accuracy (which could potentially be improved), in an operational setting the model would work just fine with multi-step predictions.
-It is not computationally expensive and would be easily integrated into a prediction pipeline.
+It is not too computationally expensive and would be easily integrated into a prediction pipeline.
 Naturally, the further into the future we predict, the higher the uncertainty; that notion is present without calculating the prediction intervals.
-Beyond that, we saw certain points of the series (towards the drops of $P_h$) where the predictions tend to deviate; FIGURE, the seasonality of the RMSE over $k$ step-width.
+Beyond that, we saw certain points of the series (towards the drops of $P_h$) where the predictions tend to deviate (@fig:3_9_rmse_kstep_pred), the seasonality of the RMSE over $k$ step-width.
-This does not improve if we simply choose a $k$ step-width, that produces a good RMSE, since we would work on a continually re-fitting real-time prediction pipeline.
-Hence, by the nature of the series, this point of drop in $P_h$ will naturally come, regardless of the k-step.
+This does not improve if we simply choose a $k$ step-width, that produces a good RMSE, since we would work on a continually predicting on estimated values.
+At some point the system will take a state (the power drops), where the predictions have shown to be weaker.
+Hence, by the nature of the series, this point of drop in $P_h$ will naturally come, regardless of the k-step, so this cannot be avoided.

 Modelling-wise an RLS model with higher "forgetting" coefficient may be a viable option, to account for these know effects.